jmandreoli/XPOSE/backend/doc/index.rst

 Note that field ``created`` is unique for each entry and can be used as permanent identifier (unlike ``oid`` which may change when the Xpose instance is re-initialised).

-All the other tables, triggers, views, indexes etc. contain information derived from table ``Entity`` and are created and populated by the categories.
-One such dependent table, needed by hte dashboard, is table ``Short`` with the following columns:
+All the other tables, triggers, views, indexes etc. contain information derived from table ``Entry`` and are created and populated by the categories.
+One such dependent table, needed by hte Xpose dashboard, is table ``Short`` with the following columns:

 * ``entry``: reference to an ``Entry`` row (primary key, foreign reference)
 * ``value``: short name for the entry (plain text)

-Creation and Update triggers on table ``Entry`` must be defined in each category to populate table ``Short``, so that each entity has exactly one corresponding row in table ``Short``.
+Creation and Update triggers on table ``Entry`` must be defined in each category to populate table ``Short``, so that each entry has exactly one corresponding row in table ``Short``.

-The following sqlite functions are made available in the index database in contexts where they are needed:
+The following sqlite functions are made available in connections to the index database in contexts where they are needed:

 * ``create_attach`` *oid* -> *attach*: maps the *oid* field to the *attach* fields of an entry
 * ``delete_attach`` *oid* ->: called when an entry with a given *oid* field is deleted